 David Wood directs the IRI’s research and field-building work on responsible investment across asset classes, and currently manages projects on RI strategy with pension fund trustees, mission investing by foundations, the changing landscape of community investing in the US, and impact investing and public policy.
 Prior to joining the IRI he taught the History of Ethics, including the History of Economic Thought and Human Rights, at Boston University.
-He holds a Ph.D. in History from the Johns Hopkins University, and serves on the Board of Directors of US SIF: The Forum for Sustainable and Responsible Investment.
-Contact him at 617.384.8322 or email@example.com.
+He holds a Ph.D. in History from the Johns Hopkins University.
+Contact him at 617.384.8322 or firstname.lastname@example.org.

 Steve Lydenberg, Founding Director

 Steve Lydenberg is Partner, Strategic Vision of Domini Social Investments and Founding Director of the IRI.
 He has been active in social research since 1975.
 Steve was a founder of KLD Research & Analytics, Inc. and served as its research director from 1990 to 2001.
 From 1987 to 1989, he was an associate with Franklin Research and Development Corporation (now known as Trillium Asset Management).
 For 12 years he worked with the Council on Economic Priorities, ultimately as director of corporate accountability research.